-The Dietetics major is accredited to provide a means for students to become Registered Dietitians while the Nutrition major provides flexibility to be tailored to specific interests and applications that fit student goals.
+The Dietetics major is accredited to provide a means for students to become Registered Dietitian Nutritionists while the Nutrition major provides flexibility to be tailored to specific interests and applications that fit student goals.
 Approximately 250 undergraduates choose from our majors in Nutrition or Dietetics.
 You can pursue a major in Dietetics by enrolling in the on-campus program or elect to complete course requirements online via the Distance Dietetic Program.

 Whether you are already a Registered Dietetian Nutritionist (RDN) who would like to earn a master's degree, or you want to combine your master's degree with a dietetic internship, our online graduate program will establish you as an expert RDN.